CodeTheCity/greta/data_db/readme.md

 3 Collections ( (1)raw , (2)correction(corrected raw) , (3)info - general info for each sensor)

-As mongodb does not allow document with size >16 mb , and our document size is 12 mb for each sensor, having a huge reading list for each sensor can cause problems.
+As mongodb does not allow document with size >16 mb , and our document size is 12 mb for each sensor, having a huge reading list for each sensor can cause problems, the solution for scaling is:
-Thats why:

 The (1)raw collection is composed of small documents - for each timestamp and location_id :